 The land which is proposed to accommodate the development described herein is presently under private ownership.
-SA Water are working directly with the current land owner to ensure that the positioning of the proposed development minimises impact upon current and future agricultural uses for this land.
+A total land area of approximately 54 hectares is required to support the proposed installation.
+SA Water are working directly with the current land owner to ensure that the positioning of the proposed development minimises impact upon current or future uses for this land, particularly so that agricultural (cropping) uses can continue, as envisaged for this area.